 Currently, 44 states and Washington, D.C. have state-sponsored lotteries.
 However, nine states have no lottery, and one state doesn’t have one.
 In addition, Puerto Rico, the US Virgin Islands and some cities do not have state-run lotteries.
 The most popular lottery games are the Mega Millions and Powerball games that can produce massive jackpots.
 If you are planning to buy tickets online, make sure you check with your state’s lottery laws and regulations regarding online lottery sites.

 The New Hampshire Lottery was established in 1964.
 The lottery offers several multi-state games, such as Mega Millions and Powerball, as well as four exclusive draw games.
 More than half of the proceeds from the lottery go to state public education and retirement programs.
 Similarly, the Colorado Lottery was launched in 1983 and offers popular games like Mega Millions and Powerball.
 Despite being a relatively small state, the Illinois Lottery’s profits benefit public programs and education.

 North Dakota’s lottery was approved by voters in 2002.
 It began operations in 2004, and does not offer its own in-house games.
-Players may play multi-state games such as Powerball, Mega Millions, Lucky for Life, and Lotto America.
+Players may play multi-state games game slot such as Powerball, Mega Millions, Lucky for Life, and Lotto America.
 Other popular multi-state lottery games include 2by2 and Lucky for Life.
 All proceeds go directly to the state’s general fund.
 The lottery also offers online purchase and mobile apps for lottery tickets.